 - Once the Settings app opens, navigate to Network & Internet section.

-- In the left pane, navigate to Wi-Fi category.
-Now locate Manage Wi-Fi settings in the right pane and click on it.
+- In the left panel, navigate to Wi-Fi category.
+Now locate Manage Wi-Fi settings in the right panel and click on it.

 - Locate Manage known networks and click it.

 - Now you should see a list of all networks that you’ve connected to in the past.
 To forget a network, simply select it and click on Forget.
 Now repeat these steps for all networks on the list.

 If Windows can’t connect to a Wi-Fi network automatically, you might be able to fix the problem by removing all saved Wi-Fi networks.

 You can also forget all saved networks by using the Command Prompt.
 This is a bit advanced solution since you have to use a command line, so if you’re a basic user you might want to skip it.

 To delete saved Wi-Fi networks with Command Prompt, you need to do the following: